Sponsored content

 However, it can quickly become one of the most daunting aspects of downsizing – particularly when considering where to start and what to do with items you no longer need.

 For this reason, it’s important to be kind and patient with yourself.
-Allow time and space to have a breather, relax with a comforting drink, and go at your own pace.
-You can also lean on expert selling services to reduce stress, too.
-We’ll explain more on this next.
+Allow time and space to breathe, relax with a comforting drink, and go at your own pace.
+You can lean on expert selling services to reduce stress, too.
+We’ll explain more about this next.

 5. Use specialist selling platforms to let go thoughtfully

-Once you’ve sorted through your belongings and decided which items to part with, it’s time to decide what you’d like to do with them next.
+Once you’ve sorted through your belongings and decided which items to part with, it’s time to choose what you’d like to do with them next.

-Some items, such as unwanted toiletries and worn-out clothes, can be thrown away, while others can be donated to a good cause.
-Our article, 5 tips for downsizing your belongings, has plenty of tips on how to safely dispose of unwanted items, plus suggestions for worthwhile charities to donate items to.
+Some items, such as unwanted toiletries and worn-out clothes, can be thrown away, while others can be donated.
+Our article, 5 tips for downsizing your belongings, has advice on safely disposing of unwanted items, including suggestions for worthwhile charities to donate them to.

-However, you may also be parting with high-value items, such as antiques or jewellery, that you’d prefer to sell – though, it’s understandable if you’re not keen on the idea of listing items for sale or liaising with multiple buyers.
+However, you may also be parting with high-value items, such as antiques or jewellery, that you’d prefer to sell; though it’s understandable if you’re not keen on listing items for sale or liaising with multiple buyers.
 This is where Vintage Cash Cow comes in, as they buy items in bulk – from jewellery, watches, and cameras to old gold, silver, and much more – via an easy three-step process.

-With over £50 million paid out so far, Vintage Cash Cow’s enthusiastic team of vintage and antique experts has helped close to one million customers unlock the hidden value of items hidden inside their homes.
+With over £60 million paid out so far, Vintage Cash Cow’s enthusiastic team of vintage and antique experts has helped nearly one million people unlock the value of items hidden away in their homes, from gold and silver to vintage cameras and toys.

 Vintage Cash Cow’s passion for vintage valuables means that their team is dedicated to finding new homes for your belongings, while supporting the circular economy.
 Their company guarantee means that all items received are given a new lease of life and never end up in landfill.
 Through their extensive trading network, your items could end up anywhere, including auction houses, museums or institutions – or into the hands of independent makers.